 Some methods take about 12 minutes, whereas others will take only 4-5 minutes.
-Even if your mornings tend to have a quick rhythm, parting with those few minutes may give you a pause.
+If your mornings tend to have a quick rhythm, having to spare those few minutes may give you a pause.

 But think about it.
 Even if you get coffee to go, you’ll be expending some energy and time on the way to work.
 So, why not invest in a bit of me-time by brewing a healthier coffee at home?

 You can even choose a brewing method that suits your lifestyle and time constraints.

 Filter Coffee is Only Suitable For People Who Enjoy Bitter Coffees

 The decoction obtained from brewing filter coffee is quite strong.
 It tastes so because of how well the coffee has been extracted from the grounds.

 But what if we told you that filter coffee is suitable for people with various palate preferences?
 For starters, consider these diverse flavours of filter coffee.

 Secondly, if you like less strong coffee, try minimizing the brew time.
 This will reduce how much flavour is extracted from the coffee grounds.

 On the flip side, if you like milky or sugary-sweet coffee, all you’d need to do is add the required amount of milk and sweetener.
 And as long as you use healthy alternatives for milk and sugar, you wouldn’t even need to worry about how it will affect your health.